aagiser/math-diaries/README.md

-# Math Diaries
+# 📘 Math Diaries

-> *"The only way to learn mathematics is to do mathematics."* - Paul Halmos
+> *"The only way to learn mathematics is to do mathematics."* — Paul Halmos

-**Math Diaries** is my personal repository for tracking my self-study journey through pure mathematics.
-This is where I document daily exercises, proofs, and notes - mistakes and all.
+**Math Diaries** is my personal repository for tracking my self-taught journey through pure mathematics.
+This is where I document daily exercises, proofs, and notes — mistakes and all.
 It's my digital notebook, a record of progress, and a space for consistent practice.

 ---

-## Format

-Eaxh exercise file is written in LaTex.

-## Language Note
+## 🗣️ Language Note

-Most of my notes, exercise statements, and solutions are written in Persian (Farsi).
+Most of the content in this repository is written in Persian (Farsi), as it's my native language and I want to ensure accuracy in my thinking and writing.
+Some mathematical terms, definitions, and theorem statements are kept in English for consistency with standard references.
+If I could write everything in English, I would.

+---

 ## 🤖 Acknowledgments